ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 # Deployment Guide

 Welcome to the SSG-WSG Sample Application Deployment Guide!

+Please read the `Instructions on setting up Sample App.docx` instead if you need to manually deploy the app to a single EC2 instance.

 ## Table of Contents